nishidy/Graph/README.md

 #Purpose
 Try several algorithms about searching path in graph.
-Easy to genrate graph by genrate_graph.
+Easy to generate graph by genrate_graph.
 Possible to reproduce the same path by passing the 4th argument as random seed.
-(Note that 0 makes it really random by passing time(NULL).)
+(Note that 0 makes it really random using time(NULL).)

 ```
 $ time ./generate_graph 100 100 100 100 | ./dijkstra_cpp